ChemDoc/DetectNano/README.md

-# DetectNano - Nanostructure Detection App
+# DetectNano - Nanostructure Detection
 🚀 **Developed by [Khalid FERJI]** | 📅 Created in [ March 9, 2025 ]

 DetectNano is an advanced application for the detection of nanostructures, optimized for fast and precise analysis.